 DB: Does it make sense for a member to raise a flag if they think there may be a coding error?
 Do we ever go back to a doctor and question whether the right code was used?

 WF: We do, but we never lay blame.
 If we’re taking a call before a procedure happens, then we’re giving the member the information they need to talk with their doctor and understand any costs.
-With a routine physical exam and routine lab work, if the doctor wants to add a metabolic panel and a blood count, we let the member know those aren’t on the preventive schedule, so they can have that conversation with the doctor.
+With a routine physical exam and routine lab work, for example, if the doctor wants to add a liver function test or kidney profile, we let the member know those aren’t on the preventive schedule, so they can have that conversation with the doctor.
 Lab work is an area where plans may differ — certain blood tests may be listed under routine benefits on one plan but not on another.
 So again, we can help clarify for you what is covered under routine and what isn’t for your specific plan.

 In terms of a rejected claim, if a member gets an explanation of benefits (EOB) letter with a denial of coverage and they’re going to owe money, it’s understandable that they might be panicking.
 But normally I say the best thing to do is to wait until you get the actual bill.
 With the bill in hand it’s easier for me as the advocate to call that billing office and talk to them for that member.
 I have no problem calling the billing office to ask questions and go over information.
 In many cases, they’ll send it back for review and put the account on hold for 30 days while the review happens.
 In the meantime, sometimes it also makes sense to call the doctor’s office.
 If a doctor ordered blood work and a member went to an outside facility, there are cases where it does come down to the doctor calling and telling that facility, “no, it should be this diagnostic code instead of that one,” and then they resubmit the claim with the new code.

-DB: You’ve been in the health insurance industry for four and a half years, you’re studying medical billing and coding, and you’re also a health plan member and patient, a parent.
+DB: You’ve been in the health insurance industry for four and a half years, you studied and earned your CCA in medical billing and coding, and you’re also a health plan member and patient, a parent.
 Seeing the nation’s health care system from many different sides, what do you think would make that system work better?

 WF: We need people to have a better understanding of their benefits and know that not everything is going to fall under those benefits.
 I try to educate — I really believe in the value of insurance education.
 Insurance can be confusing and feel overwhelming sometimes — so I never mind taking time to make sure a member understands what they need to before we hang up.
 That’s always my personal goal.
 And I’d like to see the system improve to help everyone understand what their insurance encompasses and what it doesn’t.